owdproject/app-dino/README.md

 ## Overview

-This app for Open Web Desktop provides the Dinosaur game from Google Chrome,
+This app for Open Web Desktop provides the Dinosaur game from Google Chrome.
-recreated by [chrisdothtml](https://github.com/chrisdothtml/chrome-dino) and adapted to run inside a desktop window.
+Recreated by [chrisdothtml](https://github.com/chrisdothtml/chrome-dino) and adapted to run inside a desktop window.

 ## Installation